Emanuele Filiberto of Savoy, Prince of Venice

-Emanuele Filiberto Umberto Reza Ciro René Maria di Savoia (born 22 June 1972) is a member of the House of Savoy.
-He is the son of Vittorio Emanuele of Savoy and only male-line grandson of Umberto II, the last King of Italy.
+Emanuele Filiberto of Savoy, Prince of Venice (Emanuele Filiberto Umberto Reza Ciro René Maria di Savoia; born 22 June 1972) is a member of the House of Savoy.
+He is the son of Vittorio Emanuele of Savoy and male-line grandson of Umberto II, the last King of Italy.
 In 2024, Emanuele Filiberto became one of two claimants to the headship of the House of Savoy after the death of his father.

 Emanuele Filiberto grew up in exile since the Italian constitution at the time prohibited the male issue of the Savoy kings of Italy from entering or staying on Italian territory.
 Since returning to Italy following the lifting of the ban in 2002, he has made many appearances on national television, including his participation as a contestant in Ballando con le stelle (the Italian version of Dancing with the Stars), and the Sanremo Music Festival.

 In 2003, he married French actress Clotilde Courau.
-In March 2025, he announced that the couple has been separated since 2021.
+In March 2025, he announced that the couple had been living separately since 2021.